 What does a policy compliance audit consist of?

 The policy compliance audit consists of business purpose review, data entry validation, and policy compliance review.
 Auditors are looking to confirm a business purpose cites a benefit to UW (research, teaching, outreach, or other mission-driven activity).
-Auditors will validate that expenses entered match receipts and supporting documentation (e.g., dates, dollar amounts, expense types).
-Auditors will ensure that each expense meets the criteria for reimbursement as set forth in the relevant UW-Madison policy.
+Auditors will validate that Purchasing Card, Shared Liability Card, and out-of-pocket transactions match receipts and supporting documentation (e.g., dates, dollar amounts, expense types).
+Auditors will ensure that each transaction meets the requirements set forth in the relevant UW–Madison policies.

 Who will an auditor reach out to if there are questions on a report?

-If there are questions on an expense report, the campus auditor will reach out to the alternate or claimant directly via email and will cc the approver, if applicable.
+If there are questions on an expense report, the campus auditor will reach out to the Expense Data Entry Specialist, claimant, or cardholder directly via email.

 When will auditors send back reports?